lud77/camera-mount/README.md

 This is a Freecad project for a camera mount to be used with a motorized pan and tilt support.
 The design of the camera mount itself is original and the arms are designed to comply with the pan and tilt body found on [Thingiverse](https://www.thingiverse.com/thing:1799905).

+Please note that in order to use this design you'll have to tear the casing of the camera apart and extract the circuit board.

 ## Pictures or it didn't happen